docutils/docutils/docutils/docs/ref/doctree.rst

              If the output format does not support math typesetting, the content may be inserted verbatim.
 :Parents:    All elements employing the `%text.model`_
-             parameter entitiy in their content models may contain <math>.
+             parameter entity in their content models may contain <math>.
 :Children:   <math> elements contain text data only.
 :Attributes: The <math> element contains only the `common attributes`_.